-For purposes of the foregoing employment agreements (as in effect on April 30, 2016), "cause," "change in control," "and "good reason," generally mean the following:
+For purposes of the foregoing employment agreements (as in effect on April 30, 2019), "cause," "change in control," "and "good reason," generally mean the following:

-- "Cause" for purposes of Messrs.
-Burnison, Rozek, Mulrooney and Kaye means: - conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges; or - reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability; or - any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment; or - for Messrs.
-Mulrooney and Kaye, material violation of the Company's material written policies or procedures.
+- · "Cause" means: - conviction of any felony or other crime involving fraud, dishonesty or acts of moral turpitude or pleading guilty or nolo contendere to such charges; or - reckless or intentional behavior or conduct that causes or is reasonably likely to cause the Company material harm or injury or exposes or is reasonably likely to expose the Company to any material civil, criminal or administrative liability; or - any material misrepresentation or false statement made by the executive in any application for employment, employment history, resume or other document submitted to the Company, either before, during or after employment; or - for Messrs.
+Mulrooney and Arian, material violation of the Company's material written policies or procedures; or - for Mr. Arian, certain representations under the agreement are untrue.

-• "Change in Control" means:
+"Change in Control" means: